|

 dwarfs and its diagnostics in the optical and radio domains.

-The EAS Council is helped by the EAS Executive Secretary, Marc Audard, who leads the EAS Office.
+The EAS Council is helped by the EAS Executive Secretary, Dr Marc Audard, who leads the EAS Office.

 Meetings